kjolley/BIGSdb_documentation/dbase_setup.rst

   * Restrict sequence query to a specific locus or scheme.
 Use either the locus primary name or 'SCHEME_X' where X is the scheme number.

-* kiosk_no_genbank

-  * Set to "yes" to hide the Genbank accesssion form element in kiosk mode.

 * kiosk_no_upload

   * Set to "yes" to hide the sequence file upload in kiosk mode.